 Introduction to No Longer Alone

 Manhood arrived prematurely.
 At the tender age of fifteen, Prentis lost both his father and his confidence that God loved him.
-He grew up fast after that day, abandoning his education to take on the responsibility and hardship of supporting his mother and siblings.
+He grew up fast after that day, abandoning his education to support his mother and siblings.

 See the first page Download